 3. How much will this cost me?
 I've checked other ordination businesses and they cost thousands of dollars.

-The fee for the Lay Chaplaincy Program is $850, along with a tithe (10%) to the church of wedding income earned.
+The fee for the Pastoral Chaplaincy Program is $850, along with a tithe (10%) to the church of wedding income earned.
 Chaplains also pay an annual fee of $100 to the CCCC.

 different from those other wedding licensing businesses?

 We are not a wedding business that registered as a church; we are a church.
-There will be oversight of our chaplains in the form of reports, there will be fellowship opportunities, there will be opportunities for spiritual growth as well as for service days.
+There is oversight of our chaplains in the form of reports, there are fellowship opportunities, there are opportunities for spiritual growth as well as for service days.
 Weddings are, for us, not the focus of our work; they are a part of church ministry, as sacraments.
 They are also part of our commitment to justice and equality, hence the restriction of chaplaincy only to those who are in agreement with our belief that the benefits of marriage must be available to all people legally able to wed.

 Pastoral Chaplains receive a non-sacramental ordination into the order of Pastoral Chaplains in the Community Catholic Church of Canada.
 Chaplains are able to celebrate weddings and minister to those in need in the name of Christ.
 Many who join us as chaplains go on to pursue Holy Orders within our church and become deacons and later, priests.

 The training begins with a day of training followed by several opportunities to enhance and develop skills.
 Training covers your role as Pastoral Chaplain, an overview of our church and its canons and beliefs, spirituality, service, and wedding ministry.

 8. What if I do a hundred weddings a year?
 It